thunder095/CyberSafeBasics/README.md

 2. Open the project in Android Studio.
 3. Check the java files in the app folder.
 4. Use them accordingly to your use and this app doesn't contains any assets.
+5. Before opening this Zip folder create your own android studio project.
-5. Replace the assets with your own assets folder.
+6. Replace the assets with your own assets folder.
+7. Next just replace the /res and /java folder in your application.
-6. Replace `YOUR_API_KEY` in `callAPI()` with your OpenAI API key.
+8. Now Replace `YOUR_API_KEY` in `callAPI()` with your OpenAI API key.
-7. Build and run the app on your Android device or emulator.
+9. Build and run the app on your Android device or emulator.

 ## Important Note